On air with rural women

 The inclusion of women's voices and gender-related issues in the media has the power to promote women’s empowerment by breaking the circle of inequality and dependence.

-On the 8th of March, for International Women's Day 2018, UNESCO's Communication and Information Sector will present "On Air with Rural Women", an exhibition built around radio broadcasts gathered from local stations in 10 countries of Sub-Saharan Africa.
-The exhibition will be displayed in Salle Miró at UNESCO Headquarters until the 16th of March.
+On the 8th of March, for International Women's Day 2018, UNESCO's Communication and Information Sector presented "On Air with Rural Women", an exhibition built around radio broadcasts gathered from local stations in 10 countries of Sub-Saharan Africa.
+The exhibition was displayed in Salle Miró at UNESCO Headquarters until the 16th of March.
+On the 5th and 6th of June, the exhibition was also displayed at the 2018 European Development Days in Brussels, alongside other leaders in development and gender.

 Through audio, video and creative installations, the exhibition showcases how the inclusion of women's voices in radio can contribute to progress on gender issues in some of the most isolated African communities.